 Tropicana Las Vegas will have the Xposed!
 Pool party and has always been a friend of the family.
 And Wynn Las Vegas and Encore offer many amenities aimed at giving the LGBTQ traveler the best experience possible.

-Q: What are the best LGBT clubs?
+Q: What are the best LGBTQ clubs?

 Q: What are the best bars?

 A: There's a lot great LGBT bars in Las Vegas, but rather than give you a list, we thought we'd break it down by theme.